Toyota concept vehicles (2010–2019): U2 (2014)

 The U2 is a concept car made by Toyota in 2014.
 It was shown at the 2016 Canadian International Auto Show and the 2014 Maker Faire, in San Francisco.
 U2 stands for Urban Utility Concept, and is pronounced "U squared".
 The body shape has aspects of the Nissan S-Cargo, Toyota Highlander, and the Toyota RAV4.
 The exterior includes a tie-down system, a roll-back roof, a drop-down rear tailgate that can double as a ramp, and roll-down tailgate glass.
 The vehicle was shown with only a single seat, while the rest is cargo space.
 There is room for an optional passenger seat.
 The interior is completely covered in plastic panels.

 TE-Spyder 800 (2014)

 The Toyota TE-Spyder 800 is a concept vehicle made by Toyota in 2014.
 It was introduced at the 2014 Tokyo Auto Salon.
 It is based on the third generation MR2.
-The powerful NZ engine generates 116 PS at 6400rpm.
+The NZ engine generates 116 PS at 6400rpm.